meduline/meduline/packages/medusa-plugin-variant-images/README.md

 ## Bugs and Contributions

 See a bug?
-Please raise an issue on the [GitHub repository](https://github.com/meduline/medusa-plugin-variant-images/issues).
+Please raise an issue on the [GitHub repository](https://github.com/meduline/medusline/issues).

 Want something to change?
-Feel free to clone the repository and open a PR once you have added your feature, or please open a feature request on the [GitHub repository](https://github.com/meduline/medusa-plugin-variant-images/discussions/categories/feature-requests)
+Feel free to clone the repository and open a PR once you have added your feature, or please open a feature request.

+## Credits

+This plugin has been forked from https://github.com/Betanoir/medusa-variant-images to work with Medusa 2.10.1 and above.